“You have to have loftier goals than your expected outcome.”

 The transcript of this episode can be found here.
 Transcripts of all episodes can be found here.

 This episode is brought to you by Wealthfront!
 Wealthfront is a financial services platform that offers services to help you save and invest your money.
-Right now, you can earn a 3.50% base APY—that’s the Annual Percentage Yield—with the Wealthfront Cash Account from its network of program banks.
-That’s nearly nine times more interest than an average savings account at a bank, according to FDIC.gov as of 09/26/2025 (Wealthfront’s 3.50% APY vs. 0.40% average savings rate).
-Right now, for a limited time, Wealthfront is offering new clients an additional 0.65% boost over the base rate for three months, meaning you can get 4.15% APY, limited to $150,000 in deposits.
+Right now, your cash can earn 3.30% APY—that’s the Annual Percentage Yield—with the Wealthfront Cash Account from its network of program banks.
+That’s 8 times more interest than a typical savings account at a bank, according to FDIC.gov as of 1/22/2026 (Wealthfront’s 3.30% APY vs. 0.39% average savings rate).
+Right now, for a limited time, Wealthfront is offering new clients that use my sign-up link an additional 0.75% boost over the base rate for three months, meaning you can get up to 4.05% APY, limited to $150,000 in deposits.
 Terms & Conditions apply.
 Visit Wealthfront.com/Tim to get started.

-The Cash Account, which is not a deposit account, is offered by Wealthfront Brokerage LLC, member FINRA/SIPC.
+The Cash Account, which is not a deposit account, is offered by Wealthfront Brokerage LLC (“WFB”), member FINRA/SIPC.
 Wealthfront Brokerage is not a bank.
-The 3.50% Base APY on cash deposits is as of November 7, 2025, is representative, subject to change, and requires no minimum.
-If you are eligible for the overall boosted rate of 4.15% offered in connection with this promo, your boosted rate is also subject to change if the base rate decreases during the three-month promotional period.
-Tim Ferriss, who is not a client, receives cash compensation from Wealthfront Brokerage LLC for advertising and holds a non-controlling equity interest in the corporate parent of Wealthfront Brokerage LLC.
+The 3.30% Base APY on cash deposits is as of January 30, 2026, is representative, subject to change, and requires no minimum balance.
+The overall boosted rate is subject to change if the base rate decreases during the three-month promotional period.
+Tim Ferriss, who’s not a client, receives cash compensation from Wealthfront Brokerage LLC for advertising and holds a non-controlling equity interest in the corporate parent of Wealthfront Brokerage LLC, which creates an incentive that results in a conflict of interest.
+Tim expresses his own opinions and Wealthfront does not endorse, sponsor, or promote them.
 This ad may not reflect the experience of other Cash Account clients, and similar outcomes are not guaranteed.
+Investment advisory services are provided by Wealthfront Advisers LLC, an SEC-registered investment adviser.
+Securities investments: not bank deposits, not bank-guaranteed or FDIC-insured, and may lose value.
 See full disclosures here.

 What was your favorite quote or lesson from this episode?
 Please let me know in the comments.